swannodette/baduk/_posts/2016-10-06-triangle-go-club.markdown

 We played a teaching game and I hope my opponent enjoyed it.
-While we played I took a look around, there were a couple of new games going on at it this point.
-The vibe reminded me a bit of [Mostly Go](http://swannodette.github.io/baduk/2016/09/01/mostly-go.html) - relaxed, and you can definitely get two games in if you make it by 7pm when the event starts.
+While we played I took a look around, there were a couple of new games going on at this point.
+The vibe reminded me a bit of
+[Mostly Go](http://swannodette.github.io/baduk/2016/09/01/mostly-go.html) -
+relaxed, and you can definitely get two games in if you make it by 7pm when the event starts.